To hear the songs, look for the round orange circle with the white arrow

 living in Maryland and Delaware.)
 Minty's father, Ben, was manumitted

 (freed) as dictated by the will of the plantation owner where Ben lived.
-It is thought that according to the will, he was to be freed at the age of 45.
+It is thought that according to the will,he was to be freed at the age of 45.
 Not too much is known about Ben Ross except he was very clever and therefore relied upon by the owner of the plantation on which he lived.
 The same specification about Rit might have been part of the will of the owner of the plantation where she was enslaved.

 The owner of the plantation where Harriet was born, Edward Brodess, was frequently in debt.
 He raised money selling the services of his people to others.
-He also very frequently sold many of them south.
-It is thought that a few of Harriet's siblings were sold away and never heard from again.
-This practice caused great, constant fear among the enslaved people living on his plantation as in all planataions.
-Several of the enslaved attempted escape, a few successfully.
-One of them was Harriet Tubman.
+He also very frequently sold many of them south.It is thought that a few of Harriet's siblings were sold away and never heard from again.
+This practice of "selling south," / "selling down the river," caused constant fear among the enslaved people living on his plantation as in all plantations.

 In 1849 Harriet Tubman escaped with the help of antislavery